SebaSilC/azure-conditional-access-mfa/README.md

    - Checked Microsoft Entra ID Sign-in logs to confirm Conditional Access and MFA enforcement.

 4. Cleanup
-   - Delete Test Users & Groups:
    - Go to Microsoft Entra ID > Users: Delete Alice and Bob.
    - Go to Groups: Delete the MFA-Required-Users group.
-   - Delete Conditional Access Policy:
    - Microsoft Entra ID > Security > Conditional Access: Delete the policy you created.
-   - Remove Per-User MFA Settings (if used):
    - Microsoft Entra ID > Users > Per-user MFA: Disable MFA for test users before deleting.
-   - Delete Other Lab Resources:
    - Remove any Key Vaults, VMs or other resources created for this lab.
    - Use the Resource groups blade for fast bulk cleanup.

 ---